Popular Traditional Bhutan Food

 Traditional Bhutanese food has been influenced by its neighbors, especially China, Tibet, and India.
 But like the country itself, the local cuisine has been able to maintain its unique character.
 It’s less oily than Chinese or Indian food and spicier than most Tibetan dishes.

-When you travel to Bhutan, take this list of our six must-taste foods to sample at least once.
+When you travel to Bhutan, take this list of our six must-taste Bhutan food items to sample at least once.

 1. Ema Datshi – (chilies and cheese)